feelpp/feelpp/QuickReference/environment.md

 The data returned is typically used as an argument of a Feel::Application subclass.

 This routine has to be declared before your \c main function.
-Then you can use it to initialize \feel Environment:
+Then you can use it to initialize Feel++ Environment:
 ```cpp
   Environment env( _argc=argc, _argv=argv,
                    _desc=makeOptions(),